 Royal Mail are no longer the de facto postage and courier service for the UK, albeit obviously still a big deal for many.
 Over recent years there has been a rise in the use of alternative courier services available to the public.

 So we set out on a little journey to find some of the best.
 Before starting we took a look at the Create Community's reactions to Royal Mail, to see what was causing some people heartache, and it seemed like the recently-announced smaller-sized parcels and packages were a popular topic.

 We recently had the pleasure of reading a great book from author Heidi Adnum.
 "The Crafter's Guide To Taking Great Photos" offers an abundance of fantastic tips for taking fabulous photographs and making sure your products "Shine Online".

 Changes to EU VAT rules from 1st January 2015 mean businesses selling digital products or services to EU consumers will now have to charge tax based on place of 'consumption' rather than 'supply'.

 Businesses will need to apply the relevant tax to their products based upon the country the customer is purchasing from, then this tax will need to be paid to that country.

 Here are our top resources to help you understand the changes and any action you may need to take.

-On January 1st 2015 new EU VAT rules will come into effect which update the place of supply legislation for digital products and services.
+On January 1st 2015 new EU VAT rules were put into effect which updated the place of supply legislation for digital products and services.
 Businesses selling using Create’s Digital Products tool - ‘Downloadables’ will be affected by this change so please take the time to read this important blog post.